WHAT IS YOUR HIKING FREQUENCY AND INTENSITY?

 SUSTAINABLE DEVELOPMENT INFORMATION

-For the fabric on the cuff lining and on the inner sole coating of these boots, we dye the thread during manufacturing to reduce the environmental impact.
+For the fabric on the cuff lining and on the inner sole coating of these shoes, we dye the thread during manufacturing to reduce the environmental impact.
 Textile dyeing requires a lot of water but also produces waste water from the dye baths.
 To reduce this environmental impact, we use a mass pigmentation process that involves adding the colour pigments when the yarn itself is produced.

 SOLE WITH GRIP

 The grip of our soles is certified.
 To be awarded certification, the boots must pass laboratory tests to assess the grip rate on different surfaces (Smooth, Rugged, Dry, Wet).
-To validate these tests, we assess the quality of our soles in the field, the mountains, by a panel of representative testers over 500 km.
+To validate these tests, we assess the quality of our soles in the field, in the mountains, by a panel of representative testers over 500 km

 In a laboratory, the boot is immersed in water to mid-height on a mechanical arm that flexes to simulates a number of steps.
 With this test we can determine a time and number of km that the boot can walk while staying dry.
 Then we confirm in the field or under the rain, that the shoe meets its promises.